jesspencer/BBQ_in_DC/readme.md

 ## RUNNING DOCUMENTATION LOCALLY
 - Install Virtual Environment, (https://virtualenv.pypa.io/en/latest/installation/)
-# Terminal Steps
-* Create the environment: virtualenv #nameofyourvirtualenv
+- Create the environment: virtualenv #nameofyourvirtualenv

-* Install Python Version2.7: virtualenv -p/usr/bin/python2.7 #nameofyourvirtualenv
+- Install Python Version2.7: virtualenv -p/usr/bin/python2.7 #nameofyourvirtualenv

-* Activate: source #nameofyourvirtualenv/bin/activate
+- Activate: source #nameofyourvirtualenv/bin/activate
-* Deactivate: type 'deactivate' to end
+- Deactivate: type 'deactivate' to end

 * Once the virtual environment is activated:
-* Drink a sip of cold beer
+* Drink a sip of cold beer and settle in; my beer recommendation, (https://dcbrau.com/beer/)

-* Now Install Flask, type 'pip install Flask' (http://flask.pocoo.org/docs/1.0/installation/#)
+- Now Install Flask, type 'pip install Flask' (http://flask.pocoo.org/docs/1.0/installation/#)
-* Now that flask is installed, install Flask-sqlalchemy, type 'pip install Flask-SQLALchemy' (https://pypi.org/project/Flask-SQLAlchemy/)
+- Now that flask is installed, install Flask-sqlalchemy, type 'pip install Flask-SQLALchemy' (https://pypi.org/project/Flask-SQLAlchemy/)

 * Clone the project: git clone https://github.com/jesspencer/good-grub.git
 * cd good-Grub
 * Create restaurantmenu.db, with 'python database_setup.py'
 * Put some menus into the empty restaurant database, with 'python lotsofmenus.py'
 * Start the flask application that will allow the menu to show in your browswer, with 'python project.py'
 * Lastly, open the WebApp by typing the following into your browser, http://localhost:5000/restaurant/

-The program will list if any all the restaurants in your database and the following options,
+The program will list if any all the restaurants in your database and the following options:
  * create a new restaurant
  * see the menu
  * edit/delete the restaurant